 MONOCLE 24: In recent years, electro music has morphed from a niche subculture into a global movement – and Latin America’s buzzing scene is emerging as a creative force.
 One artist making her mark in Europe is La Yegros, an Argentine singer who mixes traditional rhythms with heavy bass and poignant lyrics.

-MONOCLE 24: Bolivia is not known as a nation of immigration, but a handful of small communities are hidden in its vast countryside – including a Japanese colony created in 1954 for natives of Okinawa island, which was devastated during World War Two.
+MONOCLE 24: Bolivia is not known for immigration, but a handful of small communities are hidden in its vast countryside – including a Japanese colony founded in 1954 for natives of Okinawa, an island devastated by World War Two.

 MONOCLE 24 / LIVE: The refusal of four European states to allow Bolivia’s presidential plane into their airspace triggered a diplomatic crisis, and a wave of demonstration across the South American country – also fueled by deep anti-American tensions.